Compare Weight Loss Surgery Operations

 22 years old, 110kg, no diabetes

-Gastric banding may be a good option for this individual as good long term data (up to 15 years) is available and the operation is entirely reversible should circumstances change.
+All operations have their pros and cons in this age group.
 If the patient is willing to accept a higher operating risk for a more reliable result, gastric bypass is another option for young patients.
 Although the risks are higher than for banding, no organ is permanently removed and good long term data are available.
 If a young patient does incur a complication their body will cope better than older patients.

 60 y/o, 130kg, on medication for diabetes